segmentio/segment-docs/src/connections/destinations/catalog/actions-mixpanel/index.md

 You can follow the steps in the Destinations Actions documentation on [Customizing mappings](/docs/connections/destinations/actions/#customizing-mappings).

 > success ""
-> Make sure you map email to `$email`, otherwise email will be undefined.
+> Make sure you map the `traits.email` property to Mixpanel's `$email`, otherwise email will be undefined.